About Joining the Library

 What do you do about vandalism and stealing?

-items from the library without them being checked out is not only illegal but also results in money having to be spent on replacing these items instead of purchasing new books.
+Removing items from the library without having them checked out first is not only illegal but also results in money having to be spent on replacing these items instead of purchasing new books.
 If the item is out of print it means that we can no longer buy it and you have just decided for 25,000 people that nobody else can read that book.
 A photocopier is available for use - please use that.

 Can I eat and drink in the library?